Image

 • Class C Felony – between three and 10 years in prison

-Ultimately, the conviction and sentence in your felony criminal case is influenced by a variety of variables.
-If you receive a felony conviction, the precise punishment you are sentenced to is up to the judge.
-They will weigh information such as the specific circumstances of the crime, your personal history and other details.
+In the end, the conviction and sentence in your felony criminal case depends on a variety of factors.
+If you are convicted of a felony, the exact terms of your punishment is decided by the judge.
+The judge in your case will take into account factors such as the situation surrounding the crime, your criminal history and other details.

 However, there are exceptions to the guidelines above.
-The classification of some crimes may be enhanced, meaning a crime typically classified as a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or for certain crimes that are considered dangerous or crimes due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
-Likewise, with the representation and dedication of a talented Worth County criminal defense attorney, your original Class B charge could be reduced to a lesser felony, a felony could be dropped down to a misdemeanor or your criminal defense attorney could argue to get you a lesser punishment.
+The classification of some crimes may be enhanced, so a crime usually classified as a Class D felony in Missouri can be raised to a Class C, etc. This can happen for some defendants with prior convictions or in certain crimes that are considered dangerous or crimes due to a victim’s race, sexual orientation, religion, national origin, sex or disability.
+Likewise, with a competent and dedicated criminal defense attorney in Worth County representing you, your original Class B felony could be dropped down to a lower class felony, a felony charge could be minimized to a misdemeanor or your criminal defense attorney may be able to get you a less severe.

 Misdemeanor Charges in Missouri